-It is the responsibility of those who use these kitchens, toasters or microwaves to keep them clean and hygienic, failure to do so may result in the removal of the equipment.
+It is the responsibility of those who use these kitchens, toasters or microwaves to keep them clean and hygienic, failure to do so may result in the removal of the equipment or closure of the kitchen.

 Access to kitchens is restricted by key access to those living in close proximity who are expected to use the kitchen.
 Any costs relating to damage necessitating repairs will be charged to those students with access to the kitchen unless an individual responsible can be identified.